| | ForewordThis pamphlet is designed to help

 to the Loan Guaranty Officer of the VA regional office or center

+will he efficient.
 A frequent problem encountered by

 new homeowners is standing water on some part of the lot after a